-In his fourth season at the helm of the UIC men's soccer program, Sean Phillips has been a key component in leading UIC to the winningest era in its history.
+In his fifth season at the helm of the UIC men's soccer program, Sean Phillips has been a key component in leading UIC to the winningest era in its history.

 Phillips guided the Flames to a standout 2013 season that concluded with a 16-4-0 record after winning 16 of their last 18 games and producing a 10-match win streak into the postseason.
 While making an appearance in the national rankings at No. 23 on Nov.
 12, the Flames ended the regular season at 15-3-0, setting a program record for most wins during the regular season, and 7-0-0 in the Horizon League, marking the most conference wins in program history and the first time UIC had won every League match.
 The feat allowed the Flames to clinch the Horizon League regular season title and the No. 1 seed for the first time since 2008.
 Phillips capped off the season by being named Horizon League Coach of the Year alongside Player of the Year Bob Novak, Defensive Player of the Year Josh Beard and Freshman and Goalkeeper of the Year Andrew Putna.

-With Phillips as the fifth all-time head coach, UIC has recorded a pair of wins over Ohio State (one each in 2010 and 2012) and prominent victories over Gonzaga and Milwaukee (both in 2013), captured two UIC Soccer Classic titles and had seven players receive All-Region accolades, in addition to earning the NSCAA Team Academic Award.
+With Phillips as the fifth all-time head coach, UIC has recorded a pair of wins over Ohio State (one each in 2010 and 2012) and prominent victories over Gonzaga and Milwaukee (both in 2013), captured two UIC Soccer Classic titles and had eight players receive All-Region accolades, in addition to earning the NSCAA Team Academic Award.

 In 2005, UIC enjoyed the sixth-biggest turnaround in the nation, capitalizing on a rebuilding project that began in the spring of 2005 when Phillips arrived with a new staff as the top assistant.
-Phillips coordinated countless facets of the program, including recruiting, game strategy, training, scheduling, academics and much more.
+Phillips coordinated countless facets of the program, including recruiting, game strategy, training, scheduling and academics.